Analogue Gravity

-Can we expect to learn something new about gravitational physics by analysing the problem of back reaction in different analogue models?
+Can we expect to learn something new about gravitational physics by analysing the problem of backreaction in different analogue models?
 As we have repeatedly commented, the analyses based on analogue models force us to consider the effects of modified high-energy dispersion relations.
 For example, in BECs, they affect the ``classical'' behaviour of the background geometry as much as the behaviour of the quantum fields living on the background.
-In seeking a semiclassical description for the evolution of the geometry, one would have to compare the effects caused by the modified dispersion relations to those caused by pure semiclassical back reaction (which incorporates deviations from standard general relativity as well).
-In other words, one would have to understand the differences between the standard back reaction scheme in general relativity, and that based on equations (\ref{bec-self-consistent1}) and (\ref{quantum-field}).
+In seeking a semiclassical description for the evolution of the geometry, one would have to compare the effects caused by the modified dispersion relations to those caused by pure semiclassical backreaction (which incorporates deviations from standard general relativity as well).
+In other words, one would have to understand the differences between the standard backreaction scheme in general relativity, and that based on Eqs.~(\ref{bec-self-consistent1}) and (\ref{quantum-field}).

-To end this subsection we would like to comment that one can go beyond the semiclassical back-reaction scheme by using the so-called stochastic semiclassical gravity programme \cite{Hu:1999mm, Hu:2002jm, Hu:2003qn}.
+To end this subsection, we would like to comment that one can go beyond the semiclassical backreaction scheme by using the \emph{stochastic semiclassical gravity programme} \citep{Hu:1999mm, Hu:2002jm, Hu:2003qn,Hu:2020luk}.
 This programme aims to pave the way from semiclassical gravity toward a complete quantum-gravitational description of gravitational phenomena.
 This stochastic gravity approach not only considers the expectation value of the energy-momentum tensor but also its fluctuations, encoded in the semiclassical Einstein--Langevin equation.
-In a very interesting paper~\cite{Parentani:2000ts}, Parentani showed that the effects of the fluctuations of the metric (due to the in-going flux of energy at the horizon) on the out-going radiation led to a description of Hawking radiation similar to that obtained with analogue models.
-It would be interesting to develop the equivalent formalism for quantum analogue models and to investigate the different emerging approximate regimes.
+In a very interesting paper, \citet{Parentani:2000ts} showed that the effects of the fluctuations of the metric (due to the in-going flux of energy at the horizon) on the out-going radiation led to a description of Hawking radiation similar to that obtained with analogue models.
+It would be interesting to develop the equivalent formalism for quantum analogue models, and to investigate the different emerging approximate regimes.